 Here’s a chocolate strawberry ice cream recipe that you can make at home without an ice cream maker.
 With just 5 ingredients and using fresh strawberries, it’s so easy to make, refreshing and so good.
+Plus, it tastes just like chocolate covered strawberries!

 I love making homemade ice cream.
 I don’t have an ice cream maker but I make ice cream all the time.